People are our greatest asset. Wanna buy them?

 “Based on my information from the market, currently there are seven or eight transactions, where the acquisition of workforce is the main motivation.”

+(For a graphic on 'Hungarian vacancies more than double from 2008 levels' click tmsnrt.rs/2PsawTh)

-Svoob declined to name any of the companies involved, but said a manufacturing client had approached Equilor with the stated goal of acquiring workers in a neighbouring country.
+Svoob declined to name any of the companies involved, but said a manufacturing client had approached Equilor with the stated goal of acquiring workers in a neighboring country.

 “They said for them the stock of assets or the technology used did not matter, because they can provide those for the target company,” Svoob said.
 “The skilled workforce is the factor representing value in that market as well.”